 - What is the cultural background, race, and ethnicity of your learners?

-- Is there a dress code (uniform, business casual, personal protective equipment, etc.) that learners adhere to while at work?
+- Is there a dress code learners adhere to while at work?

-It’s important to tailor the course content to your learners’ language ability and level of preexisting knowledge on the subject matter.
-Here are some questions you can ask regarding these things:
+Try to tailor course content to your learners’ language ability and existing knowledge on the subject.
+Ask these questions to help you figure out what they already know:

 - What is their level of work experience?